 \looseness=-1 We quantify risk with a customer cost exceedance curve for five distribution utilities by processing their detailed outage data into events and assuming that the event customer cost is proportional to the customer hours lost.
 The empirical customer cost exceedance curves have heavy tails, implying that the risk of large-cost events is very high despite their rarity.
 It is impractical to estimate the mean cost of large events for our utility data, because the available amount of data is insufficient to get a workable estimate of the mean.
 Moreover, there is no representative or typical large-cost event.
 These conclusions imply that the usual practices of computing metrics involving or optimizing means for extreme event risk can be invalid.
 For example, Value at Risk remains valid \cite{PoudelSJ20}, but Conditional Value at Risk, which involves taking a mean value, cannot be applied.
 While we are optimistic that the heavy tails will be observed more universally so that these conclusions apply more broadly, the heaviness of the tails in the data of other utilities must be individually checked.

-However, we do suggest metrics that can describe the extreme event risk by characterizing the tail of the cost exceedance curve with the probability $p_{\rm large}$ of exceeding a large event cost and either the Average Log Event Cost ALEC metric or the slope index $\alpha$. $\alpha$ can be calculated with a Hill estimator, and ALEC is directly related to $\alpha$. $p_{\rm large}$ can also be converted to the annual frequency of large cost events $f_{\rm large}$, and $f_{\rm large}$ can be multiplied by ALEC to yield the Annual Log Cost Resilience Index ALCRI.
+\looseness=-1 However, we do suggest metrics that can describe the extreme event risk by characterizing the tail of the cost exceedance curve with the probability $p_{\rm large}$ of exceeding a large event cost and either the Average Log Event Cost ALEC metric or the slope index $\alpha$. $\alpha$ can be calculated with a Hill estimator, and ALEC is directly related to $\alpha$. $p_{\rm large}$ can also be converted to the annual frequency of large cost events $f_{\rm large}$, and $f_{\rm large}$ can be multiplied by ALEC to yield the Annual Log Cost Resilience Index ALCRI.
 These metrics should be used instead of relying on mean values of extreme event cost to get practical and meaningful results.